Geometrical representation of subshifts for primitive substitutions: Definitions and notations

 We say that $v \in \C^n$ is a \defi{generalized eigenvector} of $M$ for an eigenvalue $\beta$ if $v$ is a non-zero vector in the \defi{generalized eigenspace} $\ker((M - \beta I)^k)$ where $k \geq 1$ is the algebraic multiplicity of $\beta$.

-We extends the notion of projector to linear maps that are not endomorphisms.
+We extend the notion of projector to linear maps that are not endomorphisms.
 We say that a linear map $V : \R^n \to \R^d$ is a \defi{projection} along a subspace $F$ of $\R^n$ if $\ker(V) = F$ and $d+\dim(F) = n$.
 Such a map is onto.

 We have the following lemma. \begin{lemme} Let $V : \R^n \to \R^d$ be a projection along $F$, and let $M : \R^n \to \R^n$ be a linear map such that $M(F)=F$.
 Then there exists a unique linear map $N : \R^d \to \R^d$ such that $NV = VM$, and we have $\det(N) = \det(M')$, where $M' : \R^n/F \to \R^n/F$ is the quotient map. \end{lemme}